 Psychedelics and psychotherapy

-Underground experiences and self-experimentation typically do not offer what I can in terms of:
+Underground ceremonies cannot offer what I do as a psychotherapist in terms of:

 Five years of systematic, formal, university-accredited training focused on providing therapeutic support for you.